emmajanedrews/base-template/_posts/2018-03-12-the-top-4-benefits-of-working-with-an-expert-home-advisor.md

 {% include youtube.html %}

-Here are the four advantages of working with an expert home advisor when buying a home
+Here are the four advantages of working with an expert home advisor when buying a home:

 **1. We can make sure you get the best home for the best price with the least amount of stress.** We believe so strongly in our ability to do this that we will sell your home for free if you don’t love it.